 An excellent example of the way in which intervals of the harmonic series occur in music comes from the Prologue to Benjamin Britten’s Serenade for Tenor solo, Horn and Strings.
 Britten asked that the player use only natural harmonics, a simple enough task for the horn player who produces the overtones above a given fundamental by altering the vibrations of the lips.
 Britten exploits certain harmonics for their tonal effect in a most masterful way.

-Example 1.1 shows the Prologue in its entirety.
-Taking a close look at the score we see the familiar interval of a perfect 5th (bar 1) establishing the tonality of F concert and in conjunction with the choice of rhythm creating a mood of openness and evocation.
+In bar 1 of the score we see the familiar interval of a perfect 5th establishing the tonality of F concert and in conjunction with the choice of rhythm creating a mood of openness and evocation.
 The horn player does this by producing the 8th harmonic then the 12th harmonic.
-Diverting our attention briefly to Ex.
-1.2 we see harmonics 8 and 12 in the series and between them the same interval as between harmonics 4 and 6, and also 2 and 3.
-This demonstrates an important aspect of JI language, the language of ratios.
+This is the same interval as between harmonics 4 and 6, and also 2 and 3, also 6 and 9.
+This demonstrates an important aspect of Just Intonation (JI) language, the language of ratios.
 The interval of the perfect fifth when written as a ratio reads 3:2 or 6:4 or 12:8.
 Furthermore the convention when using ratios for JI represents an interval in the smallest possible terms, therefore 12:8 (or 6:4) becomes 3:2 showing that these three fifths have exactly the same ratio.

 The more simplistic language of ratios unambiguously shows this group of intervals in bars four and five as: